March 30, 2022 | Mark Paradies

 Precursor incident

-What should have you called it?
+What should you call it?

 A Precursor Incident